-Parameter Information returned

-stat Status of the printer.

-Stat Information about print jobs.

-info Information about the paper tray, output tray and printer language.

-prnlog Record of the last 16 jobs printed.

-syslog Record of messages about the Network Interface Board.
+Parameter Information returned Reference stat Status of the printer.
+Information about print jobs.
+Network Printing Guide Operating Instructions provided as a PDF file on the CD-ROM labeled "Op- erating Instructions for Printer". info Information about the paper tray, output tray and printer language.
+System Settings provided as a PDF file on the CD- ROM labeled "Operating Instructions for Printer". prnlog Record of the last 16 jobs printed.
+Network Printing Guide syslog Record of messages about the Network Interface Board.
+Operating Instructions provided as a PDF file on the CD-ROM labeled "Op- erating Instructions for Printer".